qouteall/qouteall-blog/blog/Pitfalls in API usability.md

 - Doesn't tell error early.
 Only tell error if some functionality is used.
 This may make some configuration bugs become unnoticed until some condition is met.
 - Doesn't tell error in the correct stage of computing.
 A wrong configuration of stage 1 may not give error in stage 1, but gives error in stage 2 when stage 2 processes invalid data from stage 1, which make the error message more obsecure because the context in stage 1 is lost.
 - The tool does too many "magic" under the hood.
 The API seems simple but is actually complex.
 The "magic" sometimes make things more convenient, but sometimes cause unwanted behavior.
+  - Try to use heuristics to "fix error".
+This makes the true error hidden and not fixed (make the app eventually accumulate many errors unnoticed).
+The heuristics cannot fully fix the error and malfunction in some edge cases.
 - A convenience feature causes security vulnerability. (e.g. some JSON libraries store class name in JSON to support polymorphic objects, but trusting class name from user is insecure.)
 - Too many downstream errors hiding the root error.
   An example is log spam in log file, where only the first error is meaningful and all subsequent spam errors are side-effects of the first error.